 Dr. Ed Siegel has enjoyed a successful career as a practicing psychiatrist and educator in behavioral science since the 1970s.

-Yet, for the last three decades, the Solana Beach resident has been offering his own form of therapy — for free.
+Yet, for the last three decades, the

 Most Thursday evenings, the 78-year-old can be found perched at a piano leading a neighborhood sing-along at Solana Beach’s Fletcher Cove Community Center.

 “We may be the only city in the country with a weekly sing-along,” Siegel said in an interview last weekend at his Solana Beach home.
 “What city has a sing-along that’s been going on 32 years?”

 From patriotic flagwavers and holiday favorites to Broadway musical themes, Great American Songbook standards and recently uncorked pop tunes, Siegel can play it as long as he has an audience willing to sing.

 He unabashedly believes music is the best medicine, at least spiritually, as sing-along regulars attest.

 “We so enjoy this wonderful, free, community activity and go as often as possible,” Patricia van Betten said in an emailed response.
 “The sing-along is a very positive, cheerful tribute to a great variety of American music under the great direction and terrific piano playing by Ed.”

 Lynn Salsberg said she and her husband, after moving to Solana Beach in the early 1990s, took a walk past the community center one night and heard music coming from inside.